-- Design primers to amplify fragments (and/or vector) with appropriate overlaps (see pages 3-6). - PCR amplify fragments using a high-fidelity DNA polymerase. - Prepare linearized vector by PCR amplification using a high-fidelity DNA polymerase or by restriction digestion. - Confirm and determine concentration of fragments using agarose gel electrophoresis, a NanodropTM instrument or other method. - Add fragments and linearized vector to Gibson Assembly Master Mix and incubate at 50°C for 15 minutes to 1 hour, depending on number of fragments being assembled. - Transform into NEB 5-alpha Competent E. coli (provided with cloning kit or purchased from NEB) or use directly in other applications.
+- Design primers to amplify fragments (and/or vector) with appropriate overlaps (see pages 4-6) - Amplify fragments using a high-fidelity DNA polymerase - Prepare linearized vector by using a high-fidelity DNA polymerase or by restriction enzyme digestion - Determine concentration of fragments and linearized vector using agarose gel electrophoresis, a Nanodrop[TM] instrument or other method. - Add fragments and linearized vector to NEBuilder HiFi DNA Assembly Master Mix and incubate at 50°C for 15 minutes to 1 hour, depending on number of fragments being assembled. - Transform into NEB 5-alpha Competent E. coli (provided with cloning kit or purchased from NEB) or use directly in other applications.

-Design and PCR Amplification of Fragments for Gibson Assembly
+Design and PCR of Fragments for DNA Assembly:

-Note: We highly recommend using our web tool, NEBuilder.
-Assembly Tool, available under Tools and Resources at neb.com, to design PCR primers with overlapping sequences between the adjacent DNA fragments and for their assembly into a cloning vector.
+Note: We highly recommend using our web tool, NEBuilder® Assembly Tool, available at nebuilder.neb.com, to design PCR primers with overlapping sequences between the adjacent DNA fragments and for their assembly into a cloning vector.

-The NEBuilder Assembly Tool is the fastest and easiest approach to obtain ready-to-use sequences for overlapping primers.
-However, it does not give details about the primer design workflow.
-In some cases, it might be appropriate to further manually alter primer sequences in order to adapt them for the use in more complex assemblies, such as those that include site-specific mutagenesis.
-For this purpose, it is absolutely necessary to understand the general requirements and rules that apply to PCR primers used in conjunction with Gibson Assembly.
+NEBuilder Assembly Tool is the fastest and easiest approach to obtaining ready-to-use sequences for overlapping primers.
+However, it does not give details about the primer-design workflow.
+In some cases, it might be appropriate to manually alter primer sequences in order to adapt them for the use in more complex assemblies, such as those that include site-specific mutagenesis.
+For this purpose, it is absolutely necessary to understand the general requirements and rules that apply to PCR primers used in conjunction with HiFi DNA Assembly Mix.
 The sections below offer step-by-step directions and recommendations for the manual design of primers for the assembly of two or more PCR fragments, as well as primer design for assembly of PCR fragments into a cloning vector prepared either by PCR or by restriction digestion.